ronthings/deep_phix/README.md

 QUAL: variant quality
 DP: depth of coverage

-Maybe we can stick to QUAL and DP as FreeBayes incorporates info about biases into it's calling algorithm...
+Maybe we can stick to EPP, QUAL and DP as, according to [this comment](https://github.com/ekg/freebayes/issues/5#issuecomment-13016612), FreeBayes incorporates information about biases into its calling algorithm.

-## Next steps (for Oye's pipeline)
+## Next steps (for Host Switching pipeline)
 1. Consider -@ (--variant-input) and -l (--only-use-input-alleles) options in FreeBayes in order to restore alleles skipped in some samples.
-2. select UNION of all positive sites in filtered VCFs
+2. Select UNION of all positive sites in filtered VCFs
-3. examine UNION list in original, unfiltered VCFs (to avoid false negatives) -- will need to re-run 3_map_reference.sh with -@ option
+3. Examine UNION list in original, unfiltered VCFs (to avoid false negatives) -- will need to re-run 3_map_reference.sh with -@ option

-## For Alex's pipeline
+## Next steps (for Mutation Rate pipeline)
-1. I think #1 and 2 in the existing pipeline can be discarded because they are handled by PEAR (read merge)
+1. Steps 1 and 2 in the existing pipeline can be discarded because they are handled by PEAR (read merge)
-2. adjust step 3 of the existing pipeline to map (PEAR output) in singleton mode but keep resecting division
+2. Adjust step 3 of the existing pipeline to map (PEAR output) in singleton mode but keep resecting division

-3. apply the same workflow exactly as Oye's pipeline (#1-5), viz. re-index and splice VCFs, apply filters, and step back to the unfiltered VCFs. c
-## Setup so far
+## Virtual Machine Setup
 I am separate VMs (B'ham for Oye, W'wick for Alex) for these pipelines which are pulling from my git repo to fetch scripts and references.
 The environment (meaning all software used) is defined by a conda YAML file.
 Data is already copied to drives.
 I've tested so far using Oye's VM running for two samples only.

 ## URL Dump